torinvdb/a-game-of-ethics/docs/scenario-discussion.md

 # Scenario Discussion: Core Ethical Dilemmas

-This document provides an in-depth analysis of each core scenario in the Chain of Ethics framework, examining their ethical dimensions, testing objectives, and potential insights for LLM alignment research.
+This document provides an in-depth analysis of each core scenario in the A Game of Ethics framework, examining their ethical dimensions, testing objectives, and potential insights for LLM alignment research.

 ## Table of Contents
 - [Introduction](#introduction)